Generate a card token

 IMPORTANT

-Encrypt card data
+Step 1: Encrypt card data

 1. Retrieve the public encryption keys from CDN.
-These keys generally not change and should be cached by your application.
+These keys generally do not change and should be cached by your application.
 The endpoint returns:

 • TA_PUBLIC_KEY_DEV for use in the sandbox environment, and